Harvesting, storing & cooking asparagus

 To harvest white asparagus, locate the growing tips and carefully remove some of the surrounding soil.
 Insert the knife down alongside the spear and cut the spear at the base, before pulling up and backfilling the hole with soil.

-Tip – Asparagus can be grown either from seed or crowns, you can read more about how to plant asparagus in our separate article here.
+Tip: asparagus can be grown either from seed or crowns, find out all about growing asparagus in our separate article.

 Storing and preserving asparagus

 Asparagus is best eaten as fresh as possible.
-However, there are times when this is not possible and it will need to be stored in the best way to prevent it from drying out and losing its flavour.
-Once picked, green and purple asparagus spears are best stored in the fridge stood upright in water, whereas white asparagus is best wrapped before placing in the fridge.
+However, there are times when this is not possible, and it will need to be stored in the best way to prevent it from drying out and losing its flavour.
+Once picked, green and purple asparagus spears are best stored in the fridge standing upright in water, whereas white asparagus is best wrapped before placing in the fridge.

 Storing asparagus in the fridge

-When storing unprepared asparagus in a fridge at around 4 to 5°C it can keep for up to a week, although after 3 to 4 days it can start to turn slightly soft and become less flavoursome.
-To preserve green asparagus in the fridge it can be placed in a vase or large glass filled with 2 to 3 cm of water to help prevent it from drying out.
-White asparagus, on the other hand, stores better when it is wrapped in a few sheets of damp paper towel or tea towel.
+When storing unprepared asparagus in a fridge at around 4 to 5 °C it can keep for up to a week; although after 3 to 4 days it can start to turn slightly soft and become less flavoursome.
+To preserve green asparagus in the fridge, place it in a vase or large glass filled with 2 to 3cm of water to help prevent it from drying out.
+White asparagus, on the other hand, stores better when it is wrapped in a few sheets of damp paper towel or a damp tea towel.

-Asparagus can also be frozen for longer periods up to six months.
-To freeze asparagus, blanch the spears in boiling water for 2 to 3 minutes before placing them in ice cold water and allowing to dry.
+Asparagus can also be frozen for longer periods up to 6 months.
+To freeze asparagus, blanch the spears in boiling water for 2 to 3 minutes before placing them in ice cold water.
+Allow to dry.
 The spears can then be frozen in an air-tight container until required.

 Peeling asparagus is not strictly necessary, although some recipes may require it and suggest that it makes the stems more tender to eat.
 Either way, peeled asparagus does not keep as long, as the peel protects the spears from drying out and locks in the flavour.
 If peeled asparagus needs to be stored, it is advisable to prepare it swiftly after harvesting and place it in the fridge either wrapped in a damp towel or cling film.